Grahame Donald: Early life

+David Grahame Donald was born on 27 July 1891 in Streatham, London, the son of Dr David Donald and Elizabeth ("Lizzie") Sherwood Donald.
+His father was born in Glasgow and his mother in Dundee, Forfarshire.
+He was baptised on 31 August 1891 at St Alban, Streatham Park.

-Grahame Donald was the son of Dr David Donald, and was educated at Dulwich College where he played in a school team that featured five future international rugby footballers.
-From Dulwich he went on to University College, Oxford, and from there entered the Royal Navy Volunteer Reserve in 1914 as a surgeon probationer.
+Donald was educated at Dulwich College where he played in a school team that featured five future international rugby footballers.
+From Dulwich he went on to University College, Oxford, to study medicine.
+By this time his family were living in Churt, Surrey.

+From Oxford he entered the Royal Navy Volunteer Reserve in 1914 as a surgeon probationer.
 He served aboard a hospital ship, torpedo boat and a destroyer before transferring to the Royal Navy Air Service in 1916.

 Rugby Union career

 Amateur career

 Whilst at Dulwich College he played in an unbeaten first XV in 1909 which contained five future internationals dubbed the 'Famous Five'.
-These five would all go on to play in the 1913 Varsity match (and also produced the captains of both Oxford and Cambridge in 1919), and all served in the First World War.
+These five would all go on to play in the 1913 Varsity Match (and also produced the captains of both Oxford and Cambridge in 1919), and all served in the First World War.
 They were Eric Loudoun-Shand and Grahame Donald, who went on to play for Scotland, W. D. Doherty, who went on to play for and captain Ireland, J. E. Greenwood, who went on to play for and captain England, and the record-breaking Cyril Lowe.